-When my now 21 year old son was a teenager, there were days when, if allowed, he would sit in our living room, playing computer games with five or more of his friends, while each were firmly ensconced in their own living rooms.
+When my son was a teenager, there were days when, if allowed, he would sit in our living room, playing computer games with five or more of his friends, while each were firmly ensconced in their own living rooms.
 All their communication was being done via either a headset or the type pad.
-The constant thrum of social cyber living is in most rooms of most houses, as gaming consoles, computers, smart TVs and mobile devices provide entertainment, social networking, chat time, news, information, shopping and many other ‘needs’.
+The constant thrum of social cyber living occurs in most rooms of most houses, as gaming consoles, computers, smart TVs and mobile devices provide entertainment, social networking, chat time, news, information, shopping and many other ‘needs’.

 I have plenty of opportunity to observe children.
 I grew up in a home of six children and an open door, and although I have only two children there has always been a constant stream of other children coming and going through our house with sleepovers, playtimes, visits and regular drop ins.
 I know for some parents that isn’t their ideal situation, but I love it.
 And there are a few things that I notice as I see children’s energy before, during and after interacting with screens (tablets, phones, consoles, television).

 The organisation of the energy fields before screen interaction and after screen interaction are significantly different.

 Up until about 60-90 minutes of screen time, the extent of post-screen disorganisation depends on the extent of pre-screen organisation.

 No-one is unaffected by being on screens, no matter how organised their energy fields or how short a time they are on the screen.

 Games that involve adrenaline (fighting/racing/shooting/being chased etc.) have a more immediate and greater effect on the organisation of the energy systems than those that do not produce adrenaline.